 In his studio, Puett develops the basic forms for his sculptures, usually welding a steel armature, which he will coat with beeswax and give to the bees to finish.
 Many of the forms are abstract.
 He sometimes starts with examples from the "Scanning Electron Microscope Atlas of the Honey Bee," a book of anatomical details so small that they cannot be seen by the unaided human eye.
 Enlarged, they become pure form.
 "Nothing relays natural form better than natural form itself," Puett says.
 He works up these forms on a computer and then welds the armature to express the design in a way that he hopes the bees will accept and use as a base for building comb.
-If they accept it-and they do in many cases, but not all-they will treat the same form similarly the next time, and Puett will have learned something.
-Plexiglas.
-The glowing, warm light hives, and so was unable to come to every one.
+If they accept it-and they do in many cases, but not all-they will treat the same form similarly the next time, and

 (Once, a buyer displayed a finished sculpture too near a radiator, the wax melted, and the piece was destroyed.
 Puett gave the armature back to the bees, and they built an identical sculpture upon it.)
-One of his goals is to create forms so pleasing to bees that they will build on
+One of his goals is to create forms so pleasing to bees that they will build on every one.